Daniel B. Peters, Ph.D.

 Licensed Psychologist, PSY 16823

-Dr. Dan Peters is a psychologist, author, co-founder and Executive Director of the Summit Center.
-Dr. Dan has devoted his career to the assessment and treatment of children, adolescents, and families, specializing in overcoming worry and fear, learning differences such as dyslexia, and issues related to giftedness and twice-exceptionality.
-He is host of the podcast “Parent Footprint with Dr. Dan” and a contributor to The Huffington Post and Psychology Today.
+Dr. Dan Peters is a psychologist, author, co-founder and Executive Director of Summit Center.
+Dr. Peters has devoted his career to the assessment and treatment of children, adolescents, and families, specializing in overcoming worry and fear, learning differences such as dyslexia, and issues related to giftedness and twice-exceptionality.

-Dr. Dan speaks regularly at national conferences and to the media on a variety of topics including parenting, learning differences, special needs, family, education and more.
-He serves on the Editorial Board for the 2e Newsletter, the Advisory Board for the 2e Center for Research and Professional Development at Bridges Academy, and as Co-Chair of National Association of Gifted Children’s Assessments of Giftedness Special Interest Group.
+Dr. Dan speaks at national conferences and to the media on a variety of topics including parenting, learning differences, special needs, family, education and more.
+He serves on the Advisory Board for the Bridges 2e Center for Research and Professional Development and on the Advisory Panel for Gifted Research & Outreach (GRO).